Einar Páll Svavarsson

 Suppose you are looking for an exciting drive, a short road trip, or a tour in Iceland where you can comfortably drive and see the magnificent landscapes and beautiful natural wonders, astonishing small villages, and places with entertaining stories.
 In that case, the Snæfellsnes Peninsula Drive is an excellent option.
-Especially if you have your own car, a camper, or a rental car, before you start, make sure you read my extensive article about choosing the right car in Iceland.
+Especially if you have your own car, ccamper, or a rental car, before you start.
+For a better understanding of what kind of car fits you tour make sure you read my extensive article about choosing the right car in Iceland.
 It is quite possible to take the Snæfellsnes Peninsula drive in a day, but you have to ask yourself, "am I really in a hurry when traveling?"
-We cannot suggest or advise such a rush as we encourage people to enjoy the landscapes and the various natural wonders and appreciate the stories that have developed for centuries.
-If you are staying in Reykjavík, the whole drive is approximately 500 kilometers or 310 miles.
+I cannot suggest or advise such a rush as I always encourage people to enjoy the landscapes and the various natural wonders and appreciate the stories and folklore that have developed for centuries.
+If you stay in Reykjavík, the whole drive is approximately 500 kilometers or 310 miles.
 The area you cover has a good cell phone cover and is never specifically remote.
 It is a scenic drive by the shoreline with a spectacular view of mountains and a beautiful glacier.

 Enjoy the drive and inhale the natural wonders